 By far the most important physical property of particulate samples is particle size.
 Measurement of particle size distributions is routinely carried out across a wide range of industries and is often a critical parameter in the manufacture of many products.
 Measuring particle size distributions and understanding how they affect your products and processes can be critical to the success of many manufacturing businesses.

 Particle size influences many properties of particulate materials and is a valuable indicator of quality and performance.
 This is true for powders, suspensions, emulsions, and aerosols.
-The size and shape of powders influences flow and compaction properties.
+The size and shape of powders influence the flow and compaction properties.
 Powder or droplets in the range of 2-5 μm aerosolize better and will penetrate into lungs deeper than larger sizes.
-For these and many other reasons it is important to measure and control the particle size distribution of any products.
+For these and many other reasons, it is important to measure and control the particle size distribution of any products.

-There are also industry/application specific reasons why controlling and measuring particle size is important.
+There are also industry/application-specific reasons why controlling and measuring particle size is important.
 In the paint and pigment industries particle size influences appearance properties including gloss and tinctorial strength.
-Particle size of the cocoa powder used in chocolate affects color and flavor.
-The size and shape of the glass beads used in highway paint impacts reflectivity.
+The particle size of the cocoa powder used in chocolate affects color and flavor.
+The size and shape of the glass beads used in highway paint impact reflectivity.
 Cement particle size influences hydration rate & strength.
-In the pharmaceutical industry, the size of active ingredients influences critical characteristics including content uniformity, dissolution and absorption rates.
+In the pharmaceutical industry, the size of active ingredients influences critical characteristics including content uniformity, dissolution, and absorption rates.
 Other industries where particle size plays a key role include nanotechnology, proteins, cosmetics, polymers, soils, abrasives, fertilizers, and many more.

 Journal articles with peer review